o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 ### Optional Parameters

 `-h, --help`

-show this help message and exit
+Shows the help message.

 `-i INPUT_PATH, --input-path INPUT_PATH`

-Optional path to file to read `/Amazon/AzCore/Bootstrap/project_path` key from.
-If not supplied, then `C:\Users\USER_PATH\.o3de\Registry\bootstrap.setreg` is used instead
+An optional path to the input file that you want to read the  `/Amazon/AzCore/Bootstrap/project_path` key from.
+If not supplied, then this command uses the input file
+`C:/Users/USER_PATH/.o3de/Registry/bootstrap.setreg` instead.

 ## `set-global-project`